 Many children with asthma will have lesser symptoms as they grow older.
 The older children are when they start wheezing, the more likely they are to wheeze as adults8.
 According to a study published in the January 2002 issue of the American Journal of Respiratory and Critical Care Medicine, wheezing in children before their second birthdays does not appear to make them any more likely than others to have asthma as adults – even among children who are at high risk for asthma and allergies9.

 In this study, children with a strong family history of asthma and/or hay fever were followed from birth to age 22.
 Most children who wheezed as toddlers outgrew it before age 11 and children less than age 2 who started wheezing are no more likely to develop asthma than those who did not wheeze.
 However, wheezing that started after age 2 have a higher chance of wheezing into adulthood.

 How is it diagnosed?

-Asthma is sometimes diagnosed based on the history and physical exam.
+Sometimes it is diagnosed based on the history and physical exam.
 Recurrent episodes of coughing or wheezing are suggestive, especially if they follow exposure to asthma triggers and respond to asthma medications.
 Pulmonary function testing can confirm the diagnosis and monitor asthma severity in severe forms of asthma.

 How is it treated?

 We know what to do, but we are not doing it!
 Asthma is a chronic inflammatory disease of the lungs.
 Inflammation can cause ongoing damage.

 The guidelines for treatment are clear: kids with asthma who have symptoms more than twice a week or nighttime wheezing more than once or twice a month benefit greatly from using a preventive, anti-inflammatory medicine rather than using albuterol alone.

 Certainly, someone who uses albuterol daily should be on a preventive medicine in addition to the albuterol.
 Preventive and anti-inflammatory medicines are greatly underused.

 If your child has asthma, ask that the National Asthma Education and Prevention Program (NAEPP) guidelines be followed.
 Preventing inflammation prevents damage to the lungs and can greatly improve the long-term outcome.